jmagman/flutter-wiki/Plugin-Tests.md

 1. Edit `example/ios/Podfile` to add the following to the `target 'Runner' do` block:

     ```ruby
-    target 'XCTests' do
+    target 'RunnerTests' do
       inherit! :search_paths
       pod 'OCMock', '3.5'
     end
     ```
-    (substituting `RunnerUITests` for `XCTests` for UI tests)
+    (substituting `RunnerUITests` for `RunnerTests` for UI tests)
-1. A XCTests/RunnerUITests folder should be created and you can start hacking in the added `.m` file.
+1. A RunnerTests/RunnerUITests folder should be created and you can start hacking in the added `.m` file.